 Another advantage of Zebrafish research is the fact that these developmental stages occur in a matter of only hours and take place externally, implying that the mothers are spared from any sacrifices.
 By 48 hours post fertilization (hpf) most of the main organs of the fish have been formed.
 According to the EU Directive 2010/63/EU, Zebrafish fish are considered an in vitro model before 5 days of fertilization.

-In this article we will cover the late stage of development of Zebrafish and how researchers can take advantage of this time-frame to study developmental toxicity phenomena in an animal model which falls under the 3Rs principle.
+In this article, we will cover Zebrafish larvae and explain how researchers can take advantage of this time-frame to study developmental toxicity phenomena in an animal model which falls under the 3Rs principle.

 Zebrafish and Toxicity